nmiglio/recipesforfamily/_posts/2018-04-06-pate-brisee.md

 layout: post
 title:  "Pate Brisee"
 date:   2018-04-06
 excerpt: "Quick!
 Quick!
+Quick!
 Make a quiche!"
 ---

-### Frequency: Sometimes
+## Frequency: Sometimes

-# Ingredients
+## Ingredients
 * 200g flour
 * 100g cold butter cut into bits
 * dash of salt
 * 6cl cold water

-# Preparation
+## Preparation
 1. Place the flour, pinch of salt and the butter cut into bits in the robot bowl
 2. Mix until a sandy mix is obtained (might have to mix this part manually)
 3. add the cold water and mix until a manageable doe